Coordination (linguistics): Pseudo-coordination

 A typical property of pseudo-coordinative constructions is that, unlike ordinary coordination, they appear to violate the Across-the-Board extraction property (see above).
 In other words, it is possible to extract from one of the conjuncts.

 What did she go and jump into?

 What did she try and jump in?

 Which textbooks did the pupils sit and read?

 It has been argued that pseudo-coordination is not a unitary phenomenon.
 Even in a single language such as English, the predicate try exhibits different pseudo-coordination properties to other predicates and other predicates such as go and sit can instantiate a number of different pseudo-coordinative construction types.
 On the other hand, it has been argued that at least some different types of pseudo-coordination can be analyzed using ordinary coordination as opposed to stipulating that pseudo-coordinative and is a subordinator; the differences between the various constructions derive from the level of structure that is coordinated e.g. coordination of heads, coordination of VP, etc.

 Japanese

 to - coordinator for nominals

 In Japanese, the particle と to, which can be translated as and in English, is used as a coordinator of nominals (a noun, noun phrase or any word that functions as a noun).
 It cannot be used to coordinate other word categories such as adjectives and verbs.
 Different word categories require different coordinators.
 We will discuss the basic use of these coordinators in Japanese.
 Below is a simple example of nominal coordination in Japanese.

 To can also be used to coordinate two conjuncts that are not syntactic constituents.
-In the example below, the conjuncts each include an indirect object, a direct object, and a quantifier.
+In the example below, the conjuncts each include an in direct object, a direct object, and a quantifier.